Paul Finnegan

 Paul James Finnegan (born 1953) is a Chicago-based investor and philanthropist.
-In 1992, he co-founded Madison Dearborn Partners and currently serves as the firm's co-CEO, and since 2014, has served as the Treasurer of the Harvard Corporation and the Chair of the Harvard Management Company.
+In 1992, he co-founded Madison Dearborn Partners and currently serves as the firm's co-CEO.
+From 2014 to 2023, served as the Treasurer of the Harvard Corporation and the Chair of the Harvard Management Company.

 Life

 Finnegan was born and raised in Massachusetts and attended Phillips Academy in Andover, graduating in 1971.
 He graduated from Harvard in 1975, where he was a member of the College's ski team.
 He also attended Harvard Business School.

 Business career

 In 1992, Finnegan co-founded Madison Dearborn.
 He has served as co-CEO since 2007, when fellow co-founder and then-CEO John Canning Jr. was looking to buy the Chicago Cubs.

 Finnegan is also a director at AIA Corporation, CDW, Government Sourcing Solutions LLC, and the Chicago Council on Global Affairs.

 He is a major donor in Illinois politics, having donated $100,000 to Rahm Emanuel's campaign for mayor in 2015 and another $200,000 to Emanuel's aborted run for mayor in 2019.